Do They Know It's Christmas?: Band Aid 30

 At a press conference on 10 November 2014, Geldof and Ure announced that another group of artists would come together to record the song, this time under the banner of Band Aid 30 and in aid of the Ebola crisis.
-The 2014 version was recorded on Saturday 15 November 2014 and released on the following Monday, 17 November.
+The 2014 version was recorded on 15 November 2014 and released on 17 November.

 Tracey Emin provided the artwork and Paul Epworth produced the track.
 Vocal contributions came from artists including Ed Sheeran, One Direction, Paloma Faith, Ellie Goulding, Seal, Sam Smith, Sinéad O'Connor, Rita Ora, Emeli Sandé, Bastille and Olly Murs.
 Returning guest musicians from previous versions of the song included Chris Martin (who recorded the opening lines of the 2004 version) and Bono (who sang the tenth line in both the 1984 and 2004 versions).

 Several contentious lyrics were rewritten, and the lyrics were changed to focus on Ebola rather than famine.
 The new lyrics were criticised as promoting stereotypes and condescension.